m1337v/iOSRE/README.md

     }

-//     check has class only used in breakJail like HBPreferences. 越狱常用的类，这里无法绕过，只要多找一些特征类就可以，注意，很多反越狱插件会混淆，所以可能要通过查关键方法来识别
+// check has class only used in jailbreak like SBSettings.
+The classes commonly used for jailbreaking can't be bypassed here, just look for more feature classes, note that many anti-jailbreak plugins can be confusing, so you may have to identify them by looking up key methods
     NSArray *checksClass = [[NSArray alloc] initWithObjects:@"HBPreferences",nil];
     for(NSString *className in checksClass)
     {